 Shipment of human and animal pathogens is regulated by the U.S. Department of Transportation (DOT), and the International Air Transport Association (IATA).
 These regulations are complex and exacting.
 They require that individuals who prepare infectious materials for shipment (researchers) receive periodic training.
 In addition, packages must be marked and labeled exactly as the regulations specify, and packaging materials must be tested and certified to withstand certain durability and pressure tests.
 Cardboard boxes in which you have received supplies cannot be used to ship infectious materials.

-If you will be sending human or animal pathogens via commercial carrier, please contact Biosafety Office via emailor at (301) 405-6513 to schedule a convenient time for a training session.
+If you will be sending human or animal pathogens via commercial carrier, please contact Biosafety Office at firstname.lastname@example.org for information on how to signup for a scheduled training session.

 Follow the Post-Exposure Procedures at UMD